Bianca Kolonusz-Partee

 Recycled product packaging, Pen & Adhesive

 As my husband and I guide our two children through life, time away from the daily hustle exploring the natural world around us has become paramount.
 Making these pieces slows me down and reminds me of what is important.
-Creating this juxtaposition between far away industrial places and closer natural landscapes allows the viewers a moment to pause and connect.
 Magic exists between the hustle and flow of life, but you have to be open to it.